 Worrying is like negativity, it’s contagious.
-I choose not to worry, but when I am around people who constantly worry, I find it hard not to pick up on their worries, from something I was always clear and positive about.
+I tend not to worry, but when I’m around people who constantly worry, I find it hard not to pick up on their worries, from something I was completely clear and positive about.

 Worry has that effect on us and as upbeat and as positive as we are, that changes once we’re in the company of people who make worrying an art form.
-Having grown up around family who constantly worry, it’s easy to see why I would choose not to worry.
-Not getting involved is one way to do it.
-The more we become embroiled in someone’s worry, the more we will take on that worry, as the worry becomes embedded in our subconscious.
+Having grown up around family who constantly worry, I have actively chosen not to worry.